SovereignCloudStack/standards/Standards/scs-XXXX-vN-security-groups-decision-record.md

 ## Context

-While creating a VM and also later on, one or more security groups can be added to it.
+While creating a virtual machine and also later on, one or more security groups can be added to it.
 When there is no security group specified the default security group will always be added.
 Like every other security group, the default group is also project bound.
 That means, it can be edited as required by project members.
-By design of OpenStack and when not changed the default rules in the default security group block ALL incoming traffic and only allow outgoing traffic[^1].
+By design of OpenStack and when not changed, default rules in the default security group block ALL incoming traffic and only allow outgoing traffic[^1].

 [^1]: [Security Group Overview](https://docs.openstack.org/nova/latest/user/security-groups.html)